rchori/tic-tac-toe/README.md

 **game.py** runs Tic-Tac-Toe Game

+**minimax.py** represents Tic-Tac-Toe game without GUI to focus on the game logic - Minimax Algorithm

 **model.py** builds the image classification model using Convolutional Neural Networks

 **open_closed_eye_detection.py** detects eye frame based on face_landmark_detection and identify whether the right eye is open or closed with the help of the classification model